Mallory Swanson: 2024

 Following her recovery, Swanson returned to the USWNT for the 2024 SheBelieves Cup in April 2024.
 On June 1, scored a brace against South Korea in a friendly match in her home state of Colorado.

 On June 26, 2024, Swanson was selected to the 18-player roster for the 2024 Summer Olympics in France, marking her second Olympic tournament.
 In the group stage, she scored a brace in the 3–0 win against Zambia and added another goal against Germany.
 In what was her 100th international appearance, she scored the 57th-minute winning goal to defeat Brazil 1–0 in the Olympic final, earning a gold medal.

 Personal life

 Swanson is a Christian.
 In late 2017, she started dating Major League Baseball shortstop Dansby Swanson after meeting him through her brother-in-law and Swanson's former teammate Jace Peterson.
 The couple married on December 10, 2022.
 She began using her married name in 2023.
 On May 7, 2025 the couple announced on Instagram that they were expecting their first child.
+In November 2025, Swanson gave birth to a baby girl.